Shir-Av/Ex3/README.md

 In this class the manual game scenario is realized.
 This class uses a "server" (jar file) named GameServer, which we perform in-game operations.

+- KML_Logger:

+This class allows you to export the graph, bots and fruits to a KML file

 **for more info of the project go to wiki.**